 Neglecting to Adjust: As a trade becomes profitable and moves in the desired direction, some traders forget to adjust their SL to protect their gains, leaving them vulnerable to market reversals.

 How to Avoid: This is a textbook occasion to use a trailing stop, which moves with the price in the profitable direction, automatically adjusting the SL level as the price moves favorably.
+You could also use trading channel analysis to keep you better in the loop.

 Setting Arbitrary Targets: Sometimes traders set TP levels based on desired profit amounts rather than actual market analysis.
 This happens more frequently than traders like to admit.
 This can either cut profits short if set too low or leave you waiting for a target that the market has no real reason to reach.

 How to Avoid: Base your TP levels on sound technical or fundamental analysis.
 Look for logical points of resistance or potential market turnarounds rather than pie-in-the-sky profit numbers.
+One technical analysis tool that could help you set a defined target is Bollinger Bands.

 Ignoring Major News Events: Economic announcements or significant company news can lead to sudden and drastic market movements.
 If you are not ready, these can sweep past TP or SL levels.